Alvis 12/50: TE and TF

 The 12/50 was redesigned for the 1926 model year.
 From Autumn 1925 a new stronger chassis was used for the TE, which had its engine (now built around a redesigned crankcase) enlarged again to 1645 cc, and the TF of the same year with a short stroke version of the same engine, displacing 1496 cc.
-A single-plate clutch replaced the previous cone type, and for these and all subsequent 12/50s the engine was bolted directly to the flange-frame chassis, dispensing with the subframe of previous models.
+A single-plate clutch replaced the previous cone type, and this was fitted with a clutch-stop to facilitate upward changes.
+For these and all subsequent 12/50s the engine was bolted directly to the flange-frame chassis, dispensing with the subframe of previous models.
 From the TE and TF models onwards four-wheel brakes were fitted as standard, single-shoe drums on the rear replacing the double-shoe drums of the previous model.
 The TE and was superseded for the 1927 model year by the TG.
 Confusingly, the short-stroke TF was replaced in the 1927 range by a car with an 'S' prefix: the SD.